NandishwarSingh/N-Code/README.md

 N-Code is a modern, feature-rich, client-side code editor that runs entirely in your browser.
 It provides a clean, intuitive, and powerful environment for editing code, with support for multiple languages, syntax highlighting, and direct file system integration.
 This editor is designed for developers who need a quick and efficient way to work with local files without the need for a heavy IDE.

-## Core Features in Detail
+## Features

+- **Undo/Redo Functionality**: Easily revert or reapply changes within the code editor.
+- **Enhanced Button Aesthetics**: Improved visual styling for key toolbar buttons, including "Undo", "Redo", and "Open Folder".
-- **Client-Side Operation**: N-Code operates completely within your browser.
-There is no backend server required, which means you can use it offline.
+- **Client-Side Operation**: No backend required.
+The editor works completely within your browser.
 All your files and settings are handled locally.
 - **Direct File System Access**: Leveraging the File System Access API, N-Code allows you to open, edit, and save files and folders directly on your local machine.
 This provides a seamless workflow similar to a desktop application (requires a supported browser like Chrome or Edge).

-- **Multi-Language Support**: The editor includes syntax highlighting for a variety of popular languages, including:
+- **Multi-Language Support**: Syntax highlighting for various languages including JavaScript, Python, HTML, CSS, and Markdown.
-  - JavaScript
-  - Python
-  - HTML
-  - CSS
-  - Markdown
-  - JSON

 - **Real-time Markdown Preview**: When editing Markdown files, you can toggle a live preview panel to see the rendered output as you type.

-- **Tabbed Interface**: Manage multiple files efficiently with a familiar tabbed interface.
+- **Tabbed Interface**: Open and manage multiple files in tabs.
 Each tab shows the filename and indicates if there are unsaved changes.
 - **File Explorer**: A sidebar provides a tree view of your opened folder, allowing you to browse, open, create, rename, and delete files and folders.

-- **Dark Theme**: A visually appealing dark theme is used to reduce eye strain and provide a pleasant coding experience.
+- **Dark Theme**: A comfortable dark theme for coding.

-- **Responsive Design**: The editor is designed to be usable on a range of devices, from desktops to tablets and mobiles.
+- **Responsive Design**: Usable on both desktop and mobile devices.

 ## Getting Started